Matteo Tondini

 Professional Background

-In 2003 Matteo attended an internship at the Italian Diplomatic Office in Pristina (Kosovo).
-In 2004/2005, at the end of a two month training course at the Naval Academy (Livorno), he served as a naval officer (Navy Supply Corps) in the Legal Services Office of the Rome-based Command in Chief of the Italian Fleet.
-In June and July 2007 he worked as a consultant to the Ministry of Foreign Affairs (MFA - Afghanistan Unit) for the organization of the Rome Conference on the Rule of Law in Afghanistan, held on 2-3 July 2007.
-From December 2007 to May 2008, and in March-April 2012, Matteo served as an expert on mission, again for the MFA, working as a policy advisor to the Embassy of Italy in Kabul (Afghanistan) - Office for Development Cooperation (Afghanistan Justice Program).
-From September 2009 to October 2010 he also worked as a researcher at the Vrije Universiteit Amsterdam within the EU-funded - 'INEX' Research Project.
-From November 2010 to December 2011 and from March to September 2013 Matteo served as a (military) legal advisor to the Italian Navy General Staff - Office of Legal Affairs.
-In May 2014, following a eight month training course at the Naval Academy, he entered the Navy on a permanent basis.
-From May 2014 to June 2015 Matteo worked as a legal and assistant supply officer on board a warship.
-From June 2015 to July 2016 he worked again as a legal advisor to the Italian Navy General Staff - Office of Legal Affairs.
-In 2014-2017, serving as legal advisor, he joined all the principal anti-migrant smuggling operations in Central Mediterranean Sea carried out so far by the Italian Navy and the European Union, namely 'Operation Mare Nostrum' (July-September 2014), 'Operation Mare Sicuro' (November-December 2014 and May-June 2015), and 'EUNAVFOR-MED Operation Sophia' (March-May 2016; July 2016 - September 2017).
+Having concluded his Postgraduate Masters Course, in 2003 Matteo attended an internship at the Italian Diplomatic Office in Pristina, Kosovo (now, Embassy of Italy in Kosovo).
+In 2004/2005, at the end of a two month training course at the Naval Academy in Livorno, he served as a naval officer (Navy Supply Corps) in the Legal Services Office of the Rome-based Command in Chief of the Italian Fleet.
+Once finished his service in the Navy, in June-July 2007 he worked as external consultant to the Ministry of Foreign Affairs (MFA - Afghanistan Unit) for the organization of the Conference on the Rule of Law in Afghanistan, which was held in Rome on 2-3 July 2007.
+Based on the experience gained at the Rome Conference and his research interests, from December 2007 to May 2008, and again in March-April 2012, Matteo was hired by the MFA as an expert on mission, working as policy advisor to the Embassy of Italy in Kabul (Afghanistan) - Office for Development Cooperation (Afghanistan Justice Program).
+After the doctorate, from September 2009 to October 2010 he got the post of post-doctoral researcher at the Vrije Universiteit Amsterdam within the EU-funded - 'INEX' Research Project, where he carried out a study in five European countries on illegal immigration and anti-terrorism policies.
+From November 2010 to December 2011 and from March to September 2013 Matteo was recalled from the reserve to active duty in the Navy, serving as legal advisor to the Navy General Staff - Office of Legal Affairs.
+In May 2014, following an eight month training course at the Naval Academy, he entered the Navy on a permanent basis.
+From May 2014 to June 2015 Matteo worked as legal and assistant supply officer on board a warship.
+From June 2015 to July 2016 he served again as legal advisor within the Navy General Staff - Office of Legal Affairs.
+From July 2016 to September 2017 he was seconded to the Rome-based Operational Headquarters of the EU Operation Sophia, serving as the legal advisor to the Operation Commander.
+From September 2017 to October 2019 he moved to the Defence General Staff where he served as legal advisor within the Office of Legal Affairs (International Affairs).
+In October 2019 Matteo was transferred to Venice where he served as Chief Financial Officer and Chief Asset Management Officer at the Naval Staff College up until September 2025.

 Research Interests and Memberships

 Matteo is the author of a monograph and several articles concerning a number of topics in different disciplines.
-His research interests encompass - but are not limited to - military/international/maritime law, post-conflict state-building, international terrorism, use of force, and human rights/international humanitarian law.
+His research interests encompass - but are not limited to - operations/international/maritime law, post-conflict state-building, international terrorism, use of force, and human rights/international humanitarian law.

-His memberships include: International Institute of Humanitarian Law (IIHL); Italian Society of International Law (SIDI-ISIL) and Société Internationale de Droit Militaire et de Droit de la Guerre.
+His memberships include: International Institute of Humanitarian Law (IIHL)Italian Society of International Law (SIDI-ISIL) and Société Internationale de Droit Militaire et de Droit de la Guerre.
 Matteo is also a member of the ISIL Interest Group on the Law of the Sea.

 Awards